Page Content

 Recipient: A natural or legal person, public authority, agency or another body, to which the personal data are disclosed, whether a third party or not (GDPR, 2016).

-Special Categories of Data: Special categories of data is defined in the Data Protection Acts as any personal data as to –
+Special Categories of Data: Special categories of personal data is defined under Article 9 of the GDPR.
+The Special categories of personal data are:

 3.0 Responsibilities